-If you are a new patient, who will be visiting one of our clinics, please take the time to fill out the above New Patient Demographic form.
+If you are a new patient, who will be visiting one of our clinics, please take the time to fill out the New Patient Demographic form below.
 Our goal is to save you valuable time during your visit, so by completing the form prior to your visit, you can help us help you.
 We look forward to seeing you in one of our clinics soon.

 Magnolia Regional Health Center Visitation Guidelines

 Welcome to Magnolia Regional Health Center.
 We are honored that your loved one has chosen MRHC as his or her healthcare provider.
 Our goal is to provide very good care to our patients and guests.
 During your visit to MRHC, please remember that creating a healing environment for your loved one is our priority.
 Because we care about our patients and guests, we are providing you with the following information and guidelines.